—

 Race gave an extremely tired nod and collapsed her head back down on the bag, facing the opposite direction and suctioning the bag against her nose with each breath.
 Bekko ended his exercise with a roll that brought him back to his feet, brushing himself off and straightening his vest underneath his suitcoat.

 “Where’s Rook?”
-Ren glanced about in search of the silver mask.
+Ren glanced about in search of the familiar silver mask.
 “He’s not on the roof again, is he?”

 As if on queue, the heavy mechanical door suddenly sank an inch, rolling back into the white wall to reveal a low individual making a tremendous effort to stand on two legs instead of the six he was accustomed to.
 His trench coat possessed no pillow beneath it, and the old felt hat atop his armored scalp was mashed into its expected shape.

 The silence that followed was eventually interpreted as an invitation to continue.
 “You have scattered the Pangolins to the wind.
 Koi Blood has turned on us.
 There is no one left for me to lead.”
-His protruding eyes seemed to lose their focus for a moment, and the cane threatened to slip out of the appendage that held it. “…So… I surrender.”
+His protruding eyes seemed to lose their focus for a moment, and the cane threatened to slip out of the appendage that held it. “… So … I give up.”

 “That’s not enough.”
 Ren’s eyebrows threatened to merge into a unibrow with how tightly they squeezed together.
 “You’ve killed a lot of people.
 That doesn’t get wiped way just because you gave up.”